A 100% online, CAHME-accredited Master of Health Administration.

-These real-world practitioners understand the challenges you’ll face in your career and know how to help you overcome them.
+These real-world practitioners understand the challenges you’ll face in your career, and they have the know-how to help you overcome them.
 They’ll share their wisdom and expertise from decades of experience.

-Our faculty are led by program chair Dr. Daniel West Ph.D., FACHE, who sits on the nationally renowned CAHME Board of Directors at the forefront of healthcare education.Faculty at Scranton
+Our faculty are led by program chair Dr. Daniel West, FACHE, who sits on the nationally renowned CAHME Board of Directors at the forefront of healthcare education.Faculty at Scranton

 Earn a degree without interrupting your career.
 You’ll be part of an online learning community led by a diverse and expert faculty.
 Online programs reflect the same rigorous standards as our on-campus programs.Scranton Online